facebook/react-native/docs/GettingStarted.md

 [Create React Native App](https://github.com/react-community/create-react-native-app) is the easiest way to start building a new React Native application.
 It allows you to start a project without installing or configuring any native build tools.

-Assuming that you have Node installed, no Xcode or Android Studio installation is required:
+No Xcode or Android Studio installation is required.
+Assuming that you have Node installed, you can run the following commands to create a new React Native project called "AwesomeProject":

 ```
 npm install -g create-react-native-app
-create-react-native-app hello-world
+create-react-native-app AwesomeProject
-cd hello-world
+cd AwesomeProject
 npm start
 ```